YunX17/AdaptSaliency/README.md

 Usage:

+1. Our caffemodels can be downloaded from Google Drive.
+Please download them and put them to the identical path of the file "bat_RADF.m" .
+MotionSaliencyDetector

-1. Video sequences should be copied to the path ".\Sequence\original\" with "jpg", "png" or "bmp" file formats.
+2. Video sequences should be copied to the path ".\Sequence\original\" with "jpg", "png" or "bmp" file formats.

-2. Then, you can use file "bat_RADF" to predict saliency maps.
+3. Then, you can use file "bat_RADF.m" to predict saliency maps.